 All WIN consumer service needs are met in the least intensive setting possible.
 WIN offers four Substance Abuse Counseling services that prospective clients may be eligible and admitted to:

 - Intensive Outpatient Services

 PROGRAM MISSION, GOALS, AND OBJECTIVES

-WIN Team will provide holistic substance abuse treatment that improves the quality of life for youth and adults with substance abuse disorders.
+WIN will provide holistic substance abuse treatment that improves the quality of life for youth and adults with substance abuse disorders.
 WIN will utilize strength-based/solution-focused training, counseling, and mentoring services that produce healing and restoration for its clients and their community.

 The overall goals of WIN’s Outpatient Substance Abuse Counseling services are:

 - To identify and utilize clients’ strengths in the recovery process to maintain abstinence from drugs and alcohol by assisting individuals with resolving their treatment issues;

 - To provide a variety of age-appropriate group and one-on-one activities that address client’s individualized treatment goals;